cloudquery/cloudquery/plugins/source/crowdstrike/README.md

 ## Authentication

-In order to fetch information from Crowdstrike, `cloudquery` needs to be authenticated.
+In order to fetch information from CrowdStrike, `cloudquery` needs to be authenticated.
 A ClientId and secret is required for authentication.
 Follow [these steps](https://www.crowdstrike.com/blog/tech-center/get-access-falcon-apis/) to set these up.
 Note that you will also need to enlist the client to have the appropriate scope for what you want to query.

 ## Configuration

-To configure CloudQuery to extract from Crowdstrike, create a `.yml` file in your CloudQuery configuration directory.
+To configure CloudQuery to extract from CrowdStrike, create a `.yml` file in your CloudQuery configuration directory.
-For example, the following configuration will extract information from Crowdstrike, and connect it to a `postgresql` destination plugin
+For example, the following configuration will extract information from CrowdStrike, and connect it to a `postgresql` destination plugin

 ```yml
 kind: source